-LG agrees to patent licensing deal with Microsoft covering Android and Chrome OS devicesAlex Wagner - Deputy Managing Editor, News Desk
+LG agrees to patent licensing deal with Microsoft covering Android and Chrome OS devicesAlex Wagner - Editorial Director of News and Content

 The list of companies that have signed a patent licensing agreement with Microsoft just got a little longer.
 Today Microsoft announced it's reached a patent agreement with LG that'll cover the latter firm's phones, tablets and other products running Android and Chrome OS.
 The details of the agreement weren't mentioned, but Microsoft did trumpet the fact that its latest deal with LG means that 70 percent of all Android phones sold in the U.S. are now covered by its patent deals.